junjiebalatero/junjieapisong/README.md

-﻿# junjieapisong is a MEGAVISION karaoke songbook save in a json file.
+﻿# junjieapisong is a MEGAVISION karaoke songbook fetch a json file.

  This app fetch a json file.